DaveFace/UnrealRetroShaders/README.md

 ### Unreal Engine Version

-This has been made & tested in Unreal Engine version 4.27.
-I have not tested this in Unreal Engine 5 - but it will probably work just fine.
+This has been made & tested in Unreal Engine version 4.27. **Unreal Engine 5 is not currently supported - see [issue here](https://github.com/DaveFace/UnrealRetroShaders/issues/3)**

 ### Using the pack